Dear Lexual friends,

-If you’ve been following me on social media, you’ve probably seen my recent posts about Black Lives Matter.
+If you’ve been following me on social media, you’ve probably seen my posts about Black Lives Matter.

 The revolution is upon us.
-And if you weren’t already aware of racism and the ways in which racism infiltrates every part of our world, and the ways in which racism and discrimination affect Black folx every day, well, it’s time to change that.
+And if you weren’t already aware of racism and the ways in which racism infiltrates every part of our world, and the ways in which racism and discrimination affect Black folks every day, well, it’s time to change that.

 All around the world, white people (and people with white passing privilege) are waking up.
-But one of the issues with “woke” white people is that with this realization of how Black folx continue to be oppressed by systemic racism, comes feelings of guilt, outrage at these injustices and misplaced actions that can do more harm than good.
+But one of the issues with “woke” white people is that with this realization of how Black folks continue to be oppressed by systemic racism, comes feelings of guilt, outrage at these injustices and misplaced actions that can do more harm than good.

-Even though we may have good intentions and really want to help Black folx, we white people must take care to be responsible as we take action — and take informed, educated, and meaningful action.
+Even though we may have good intentions and really want to help Black folks, we white people must take care to be responsible as we take action — and take informed, educated, and meaningful action.